 7) Change your cover photos

 Make sure to have a photo of the actual item you’re selling, especially if it’s used.
-Stock photos are lovely to see, but people really want to see what they going to receive in the mail.
-This is necessary for pricier, high-end items and items with no returns allowed.
+Stock photos are nice to see, but people really want to see what they going to receive in the mail.
+This is necessary for pricier, high-end items, and items with no returns allowed.

 I’m working on changing up my listings too.
 I have limited skills in photography and styling in general, so this area is a struggle for me.
 I’m debating buying a dress form, but I really don’t want one in the house.
 Am I the only one who watched the movie Mannequin as a child?
 It did a number on me.

 In addition to pictures, titles are important because they lead a potential buyer to click on your listing to learn more.
 Titles directly affect the visibility of your listings in eBay search results.
 That’s why they need to be detailed and descriptive including